kmcallister/rpi-battery-monitor/README.md

 `./target/release/rpi-battery-monitor`.
 Run it with no arguments to get a battery voltage reading.

-The binary uses two system features which require it to run as root:
+This program uses two system features which require it to run as root:

 * Direct access to GPIO registers through `/dev/mem`
 * Realtime scheduler priority while reading data

-# Munin setup
+## Munin setup

 `rpi-battery-monitor` can be used as a [Munin](http://munin-monitoring.org/) plugin to get pretty graphs.
 The plugin must run as root, and the